AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 The Sign Document step enables you to use Adobe Sign to sign documents.
 The Sign Document step has the following properties:

 * **Agreement Name:** Specify the title of the agreement.
-The agreement name becomes part of the subject and body text of the email sent to the signers.
+The agreement name becomes part of the subject and body text of the email sent to the recipients.
 You can either store the name in a variable of String data type or select **Literal** to add the name manually.

 * **Locale:** Specify the language for the email and verification options.
 You can either store the locale in a variable of String data type or select **Literal** to choose the locale from the list of available options.
 You must define the locale code while storing the value for the locale in a variable.
 For example, specify **en_US** for English and **fr_FR** for French.